-The Devon Dispatch is published weekly by the Devon PTO.
-It is sent to all families via e-mail and is also available on the Devon PTO website http://devonpto.org.
-This newsletter contains information about upcoming events, community programs, and PTO sponsored events.
-The "Dispatch" contains information about current curriculum and program at each grade level as well.
-Please inform the school office if you cannot retrieve the Dispatch electronically and require a "hard paper copy" of it.
+The Beaumont Blast is published weekly by the HSA.
+It is sent to all families via e-mail and is also available on the Beaumont HSA website Beaumont Blast.
+This newsletter contains information about upcoming events, community programs, and HSA-sponsored events.
+Please inform the school office if you cannot retrieve the newsletter electronically and require a "hard paper copy" of it.